Storing secrets

 OAuth secrets

 Unlike regular secrets, OAuth secrets are not stored in the secrets manager.
 Instead, they are stored in the OAuth provider’s database.
-To access them use the following syntax:Multi-tenant secrets
+To access them use the following syntax:<provider_id>is the OAuth provider identifier (e.g.,github,microsoft_teams)<PREFIX>is the provider ID in UPPERCASE (e.g.,GITHUB,MICROSOFT_TEAMS)- Use

 A common use case is to have different sets of the same secret for different tenants.
 For example, an MDR provider will likely have different Crowdstrike tenant IDs for each customer.
 Tracecat supports multi-tenant secrets via the workflow’senvironment configuration.